2Retr0/CS188-Final-Project/README.md

 #### Loss Functions

-To define our loss functions for the generator and discriminator, we first need three building blocks.
+To define our loss functions for the generator and discriminator, we first need three "building block" losses; the combination of these losses allows for multiple sub-tasks to be learned at once.

 1. Pixel Loss (MSE)
 2. Content Loss (VGG)